MrPand-21/HRMS_Backend/README.md

 4. Create Mernis Connection (Optional)

-**This project created in Turkey, that's why it uses Mernis Syste to check if the person Turkey citizen or not.
+**This project created in Turkey, that's why it uses Mernis System to check if the person is Turkey citizen or not.
 If you don't want to use it, you can delete the `mernisService` folder and delete `mernisServiceAdapter.java` and related files.**

 To use the mernis service, you can use the <a href="https://easywsdl.com/WsdlGenerator">WSDL Generator</a>.
 If you use IntellijIdea, you can follow the following instructions: